A harbormaster with a clamp meter just threatened to evict a liveaboard whose boat was passing every real electrical safety test in the book.

 Your Marina's "Zero Amps" Rule Might Be Electrically Illiterate

-Picture this: you've just settled into your permanently docked motorboat, fresh off a thorough inspection, with a brand-new Victron inverter/charger and lithium iron phosphate battery system humming quietly below.
+Picture this: you've just settled into your permanently docked motorboat, fresh off a thorough inspection, with a Victron inverter/charger and lithium iron phosphate battery system installed below.
 Then the harbormaster shows up with a clamp meter and declares your boat an electrical hazard.
-That's exactly what happened to one liveaboard, and the numbers didn't back the accusation.
+That's exactly what happened to one liveaboard — and the numbers didn't clearly back the accusation.

-The boat's diagnostics told a different story.
-Normal load current ran between 0.84 A and 1.1 A — consistent with everyday onboard gear.
-With every AC branch breaker switched off, residual readings dropped to just 0.05 A on one line and 0.10 A on the other.
-According to the cruiser's own detailed analysis, those residuals are entirely consistent with the capacitive effects of modern inverter/charger systems like Victron's.
+The poster worked through the problem with AI, which told them everything was fine.
+Their measurements showed normal load current between 0.84 A and 1.1 A. With all AC branch breakers switched off, residual readings dropped to 0.10 A on one line and 0.05 A on the other — consistent, per the AI analysis, with capacitive effects of modern inverter/charger systems.
 No GFCI or ELCI devices had tripped.
 Zinc consumption wasn't spiking.
-By every practical marker, nothing was wrong.
+The harbormaster's position: all boats should show zero or near-zero milliamp readings from a clamp meter alone.

 Source: Reddit r/liveaboard